Offer & Conversion

 - Assign one week to each person on your team or hiring committee to send a congratulatory email and get them excited about starting at Stanford.

-- Invite them to review our Staff Groups and let them know they can sign up for any that interest them once their Stanford email is created.
+- Invite them to review our Employee Groups and let them know they can sign up for any that interest them once their Stanford email is created.

-- Send them the Stanford events calendar to get them engaged in the community and invite them to sign up for the Stanford Report.
+- Send them the Stanford events calendar and invite them to sign up for the Stanford Report.